Wavelet Analysis of the Besov Regularity of L\'evy White Noises

-In contrast to the smoothness, the growth rate \eqref{eq:boundrhoXSchilling} of the L\'evy process $X$ does not seem to be related to the one of the L\'evy white noise $w = X'$ by a simple relation.
-In particular, the rate of $X$ is expressed in terms of the Pruitt index $ \indasysup = \min ( \indmom , 2)$, conversely to $\indmom$ for $w$ (see Section \ref{subsec:indices}).
-This needs to be confirmed by a precise estimation of $\reg_p(X)$ for which only a lower bound is known.
-Our conjecture is that \eqref{eq:boundrhoXSchilling} is sharp; that is, $\rho_p(X) = -\frac{1}{p} - \frac{1}{\min(\indmom,2)}$.
+In contrast to the smoothness, the growth rate \eqref{eq:boundrhoXSchilling} of the L\'evy process $s$ does not seem to be related to the one of its derivative the L\'evy white noise $w = s'$ by a simple relation.
+In particular, the rate of $s$ is expressed in terms of the Pruitt index $ \indasysup = \min ( \indmom , 2)$, conversely to $\indmom$ for $w$ (see Section \ref{subsec:indices}).
+This needs to be confirmed by a precise estimation of $\rho_p(s)$ for which only a lower bound is known.

-\textit{L\'evy white noises.} Veraar extensively studied the local Besov regularity of the $d$-dimensional Gaussian white noise.
+\textit{L\'evy White Noises.} M. Veraar extensively studied the local Besov regularity of the $d$-dimensional Gaussian white noise.
 As a corollary of \cite[Theorem 3.4]{Veraar2010regularity}, one then deduces that $\tau_{p}(w_{\mathrm{Gauss}}) = - d /2$.
-This work is based on the Fourier series expansion of the random process under the Gaussianity assumption, and cannot be directly adapted to L\'evy white noises.
+This work is based on the specific properties of the Fourier series expansion of the random process under the Gaussianity assumption, and cannot be directly adapted to L\'evy white noises.

 In our own works, we have investigated the question for general L\'evy white noises in dimension $d$ in the periodic \cite{Fageot2017besov} and global settings \cite{Fageot2017multidimensional}.
-We had obtained the lower bounds
+We obtained the lower bounds